 By comparing the different rates of movement for cracks at different locations in a building, the cause and location of the weakness can be established.
-The monitors should be left in place for as long as possible to establish whether the crack is moving or not, and for a minimum of eight weeks.
+The monitors should be left in place for as long as possible to establish whether the crack is moving or not and for a minimum of eight weeks.

 The shape of the crack can tell us which part of the building is moving, in which direction, relative to the other parts of the building.

 Cracks can be vertical – a vertical shear.
-This normally occurs if your foundations are founded on difference types of soil and your house will “sink” on the side with the lowest bearing pressure.
+This normally occurs if your foundations are founded on different types of soil and your house will “sink” on the side with the lowest bearing pressure.

-Usually you get “rotational movement” – often cracking is wider at the top than the bottom.
+Usually, you get “rotational movement” – often cracking is wider at the top than the bottom.

-Or sometimes a corner of a house might have lifted, or the middle of wall panel might have sagged.
+Or sometimes a corner of a house might have lifted, or the middle of a wall panel might have sagged.